brisa-build/brisa/docs/building-your-application/data-fetching/server-actions.md

 ### Action Signals

+From the server you can consume a [`store`](#store-as-action-signal) that by default has a limited lifetime and only lives on **request-time**.
+However, **you can expand the lifetime** of some properties of the store with the method: [`transferToClient`](/building-your-application/data-fetching/request-context#transfertoclient).
+The moment you do this, not only do you expand its life in client-time, but you can then re-use it in action-time.

 Defining a Server Action inside a component creates a [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) where the action has access to the outer function's scope.
 For example, the `onClick` action has access to the `foo` variable:

 ```tsx filename="src/pages/index.tsx"